 Austin Faith Dialogue - This interview of Renee Garcia and me by Rich Thompson is about Grief and the Holidays.
 It was aired on KNVA Channel 54, a public access television station in Austin, TX, on December 10, 2005.

-I am a Licensed Professional Counselor (LPC) in both Texas and Louisiana, and certified as a Fellow in Thanatology: Death, Dying, and Bereavement by the Association for Death Education and Counseling (ADEC).
+I am a Licensed Professional Counselor (LPC) in Texas and certified as a Fellow in Thanatology: Death, Dying, and Bereavement by the Association for Death Education and Counseling (ADEC).
 I am dedicated to counseling those who are suffering mental, emotional, social, moral, and spiritual pain related to death, dying, and bereavement.
-I provide bereavement/trauma counseling/therapy to adults who have lost a part of themselves because of a chronic or acute traumatic experience, or lost a parent, spouse/partner, sibling, child, or unborn baby beause of death or spearation; those who are facing the end of their life journey; and those who are their caregivers.
-I have also led bereavement groups for Hospice Austin, the Ronald McDonald House Charities of Austin and Central Texas, The ALS Association Texas Chapter, and United Tissue Resources (formerly The Blood and Tissue Center of Central Texas).
+I provide bereavement/trauma counseling/therapy to adults who have lost a part of themselves because of a chronic or acute traumatic experience, or lost a parent, spouse/partner, sibling, child, or unborn baby because of death or separation; those who are facing the end of their life journey; and those who are their caregivers.
+I have also led bereavement groups for Hospice Austin, the Ronald McDonald House Charities of Central Texas, The ALS Association Texas Chapter, United Tissue Resources (formerly The Blood and Tissue Center of Central Texas), and Wellspring Edmonton.
 Having counseled and comforted many caregivers and their dying loved ones, I am thoroughly familiar with the dying process and the stresses of being a caregiver.